wealth-arubayi/alx-zero_day/README.md

-This repository contains the following directories:
+This repository contains the following directory:

 1) 0x03-git